 There are many services available out there, some free and others paid.

-If you're searching for one I suggest my friend Crystal, from MakeDinnerEasy.com, who provides a free weekly newsletter which gives a meal plan and premade grocery list for you.
+Further, a free meal planning resource that I suggest is from my friend Crystal, from MakeDinnerEasy.com, who provides a free weekly newsletter which gives a meal plan and premade grocery list for you (you can see an example printable weekly dinner menu, plus premade grocery list sample here.

 Some people love to be told what to cook each week, where others don't like it at all.
 They want to make the decision about what they'll prepare and serve their family.

-If that sounds like you, but you'd like a bit of help to take the drudgery out of healthy meal planning, I would suggest an online meal planner, like Plan To Eat (click link to enter the current giveaway, join a free 30 day trial, or read more about it from me).
+If that sounds like you, but you'd like a bit of help to take the drudgery out of healthy meal planning, I would suggest an online meal planner, like Plan To Eat (click the link to read my review, plus get a free 14 day trial of this program).

 The reason that online meal planning services, like Plan To Eat, can be helpful is because they can, depending on the program you choose, help you organize your recipes, plan your meals, and automatically create your grocery shopping list for you each week (Plan To Eat does all those).

-That can shorten the amount of time you actually spend on Steps 4-5 of the Healthy Meal Planning and Grocery Shopping List Challenge below, which can be a good thing if you're short on time.
+That can shorten the amount of time you actually spend on Steps 4-5 of the Challenge below, which can be a good thing if you're short on time.

 Several readers have shared which electronic recipe organizer programs they like, and why, if you're interested in using one of them.
 This also includes several apps, which can help with meal planning, organizing recipes and making your grocery list.
 Check out all my app recommendations and reviews in the HSS101 App Store (several of them are FREE!)

-Now that you've made these initial decisions, it's time to actually make your meal plan as Step 4 in the Healthy Meal Planning and Grocery Shopping List Challenge.
+Now that you've made these initial decisions, it's time to actually make your meal plan.

 Obviously, if you've chosen to have someone else choose what meals you'll prepare, you won't need to do as many steps as if you're choosing the meals yourself.